JohanAberg/vhs-decode/docs/GPU_USAGE.md

 ## Overview

-GPU acceleration offloads FFT, filtering, and demodulation to CUDA cores while maintaining CPU parity.
-The current Phase 2 implementation is validated on RTX hardware with a **34% end-to-end speedup** versus the CPU baseline (2.49 FPS GPU vs 2.19 FPS CPU on an RTX 4070 Ti).
-Output quality matches CPU and the pipeline automatically falls back to CPU if GPU resources are unavailable or exhausted.
+GPU acceleration offloads FFT, filtering, and demodulation to CUDA cores.
+The current Python CuPy path delivers ~34% end-to-end speedup vs the CPU baseline (2.49 FPS GPU vs 2.19 FPS CPU on an RTX 4070 Ti) with identical output quality and automatic CPU fallback on resource issues.
+For the C++ OpenCL/clFFT prototype, see `cpp-prototype/README.md` and `cpp-prototype/GPU_IMPLEMENTATION_GUIDE.md` (GPU benchmarks there are currently slower than FFTW and fail accuracy checks).

 ### Quick Start (Windows / venv)